singhaniasnigdha/Interactive-Lab-Hub/Lab 5/README.md

 ---

-### Part A. Play with different sense-making algorithms
+### Part A. Sense-making using the Accelerometer

-Befor you get started connect the RaspberryPi Camera V2.
-[The Pi hut has a great explanation on how to do that](https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera).

-#### Filtering, FFTs, and Time Series data.
-Additional filtering and analysis can be done on the sensors that were provided in the kit.
-For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.
+The MPU-6050 combines a 3-axis accelerometer and 3-axis gyroscope and can be used for motion detection.
+By running a Fast Fourier Transform over the IMU data stream, a simple activity classifier between walking, running, and standing is created.

 Using the set up from the [Lab 3 demo](https://github.com/FAR-Lab/Interactive-Lab-Hub/tree/Spring2021/Lab%203/demo) and the accelerometer, try the following: